 As global business has advanced over the past century, it has made great strides in creating opportunity while also spurring innovations to drive social progress.
 Despite such achievements, industries ranging from aviation to energy to construction are faced with their greatest challenge yet as they look to the century ahead.

 In partnership with a coalition of business leaders, nonprofits and government organizations, King Charles III is leading a global effort to encourage and help entire industries rethink how they operate.
 The Sustainable Markets Initiative (SMI) is a CEO-led global forum through which industries innovate ways to restructure their operations in order to grow in a manner that respects and protects the world’s limited resources.

 Launched in 2020, the SMI seeks to overturn a longstanding misconception that companies must choose between business success and sustainability.
-“We recognized that as a false choice more than a decade ago,” says Brian Moynihan, president and CEO of Bank of America and co-chair of the SMI.
+“We recognized that as a false choice more than a decade ago,” says Brian Moynihan, Chair and CEO of Bank of America and Chair of the SMI.
 “We believe that we must continue to deliver great returns while also delivering progress on social and environmental priorities.”

 Across industries, the SMI aims to promote a more balanced economy, in which industries, as part of their production processes, replenish the resources they consume.
 “Nature’s contribution to the global economy is estimated to be worth more than $125 trillion annually,” His Majesty notes.
 “What profit we make, we have to also make a profit for nature by putting something back.”

 Additionally, the SMI developed Re-TV.org, a content platform available on major streaming services highlighting inspiring, real-world sustainability practices.
 Examples on the site run the gamut from rethinking agriculture in South Africa to recycling coffee grounds into solid fuels or bioplastics, and from recovering and reprocessing waste water in India to how green corridors are helping Medellin, Colombia, reduce average temperatures throughout the year.

 Serving all stakeholders